Vaitesswar/MMGCN/README.md

 ## Architecture ##
 ![Fig 2](https://user-images.githubusercontent.com/81757215/180739256-bbc367d2-c2f4-4cc2-9d60-5c39a0f8ce85.jpg)
-The general architecture of each stream in the four-stream MMGCN model.
+Description: The general architecture of each stream in the four-stream MMGCN model.
 The three numbers beside each block represent the number of input channels, the number of output channels and the stride, respectively in each convolution layer.
 GAP, BN and FC represent the global average pooling, batch normalization and the fully connected layer respectively.
 The details of the spatio-temporal (ST) block are illustrated at the bottom. τ and 𝑑 denote the kernel size and dilation for the temporal dimension.

+## Prerequisites ##
+The code is built with the following libraries:

+- Python 3.6
+- Anaconda
+- PyTorch 1.3

+## Data Preparation ##